charlotkroon/final-project-server/README.md

 ​
 Events have:

-XXXXX a nameXXXX
+Xa name
-XXXXa descriptionXXXX
+Xa description
-XXXXa picture or logoXXXX
+Xa picture or logo
-XXXXa start and end date (could be the same)XXXX
+Xa start and end date (could be the same)
 ​
 After you click on an event, you see
 XXXX a list of tickets that are offered for this event.XXXX